-Fig. 10: 2D HeLa sample dataset
+Figure 12.
+2D HeLa sample dataset

-The whole dataset which is internally divided into 10 classes is divided into two classes training class consists of 521 training samples and test classes consist of a total of 341 samples.
+The whole data-set which is internally divided into 10 classes is divided into two classes training class consists of 521 training samples and test classes consist of a total of 341 samples.
 Each of the texture images in the testing set was subjected to 3 different rotations (100, 300, and 450).
-While the images in the training set are original. i.e., with an angular.
-Rotation of 00.
-The results are given in Table 3 and the classification accuracy is measured with two metrics which are chi-square and Euclidean distance.
-The characteristic of the dataset is given in the table below.
-Table 2: Summary of 2-D HeLa Database ii) KIMIA PATH 960: Twenty scans that visually characterize pattern types from KIMIA PATH 960 [45] are carefully chosen from an array of 400 slide images containing epithelial, muscle and connective tissue.
+While the images in the training set are original. i.e., with an angular rotation of 0° .
+The results are given in graphs shown in Figure 13,14,15,16 and the classification accuracy is measured with two metrics which are chi-square and Euclidean distance.
+The characteristic of the data-set is given in the Table II.
+KIMIA PATH 960: Twenty scans that visually characterize pattern types from KIMIA PATH 960 [40] are carefully chosen from an array of 400 slide images containing epithelial, muscle and connective tissue.
 48 ROI of the same size is manually nominated from each WSI and down-sampled to 308×168 patches.
-Hence, a dataset of $960(=20 \times 48)$ images is acquired as shown in fig. below.
+Hence, a dataset of $960(=20 \times 48)$ images is acquired as shown in figure below.
 The whole data set of 960 histopathology images is divided into two categories training images of twenty different classes class A class B so on till class T, each training class consists of 40 images each.
-And out of whole dataset 160 images are kept as testing images and internally divided into twenty classes, each class consists of 8 images.
+And out of whole